ArubaOfficial Name: Aruba

 Fax: +(599) (9) 461-6489

 Aruba is a semi-autonomous part of the Kingdom of the Netherlands.
 The economy is well-developed and tourist facilities are widely available.
-Read the Department of State Fact Sheet on Aruba for additional information.
+Read the Department of State Fact Sheet on Aruba for additional information on U.S. – Aruba relations.

 Entry, Exit & Visa Requirements

-All U.S. citizens must have a U.S. passport for all air travel, including to and from Aruba.
-All sea travelers must also now have a passport or passport card.
+All U.S. citizens must have a U.S. passport for all travel to and from Aruba.
 We strongly encourage all U.S. citizen travelers to apply for a U.S. passport or passport card well in advance of anticipated travel.
 U.S. citizens can call 1-877-4USA-PPT (1-877-487-2778) for information on how to apply for their passports.
 You are required to have an onward/return ticket, proof of sufficient funds and proof of lodging accommodations for your stay.
 The typical length of stay granted by immigration to U.S. citizens is 30 days, and may be extended to 180 days by the office of immigration.
 For further information, travelers may contact the Royal Netherlands Embassy, 4200 Linnean Avenue NW, Washington, DC 20008, telephone (202) 244-5300, or the Dutch Consulate in Los Angeles, Chicago, New York, Houston or Miami.
 Visit the web site for the Embassy of the Netherlands and the Aruban Department of Immigration for the most current visa information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Aruba.